Iceland Travel Safety Information

 To enter Iceland you will be given an alternative to quarantine.
 You simply take a quick PCR test that detects Covid-19 at the airport.
 This test will be offered free of charge from 15 June to 1 July, and will cost ISK 11,000 per test after that (or ISK 9,000 if paid in advance).
 ISK 11,000 is equal to around USD $80, AUD $116 , EUR €71 or GBP £65.

-As a Nordic Visitor customer, you can send us proof of payment for the Covid-19 test and we will refund this cost.
+As a Nordic Visitor customer, you can send us proof of payment for your Covid-19 test and we will refund this cost.

 In the event of quarantine, accommodation is covered by the government of Iceland, and further tests or treatments will be free of charge.
 As part of our Book With Confidence Plan, Nordic Visitor also offers exclusive guarantees that protect your tour payment, as well as our 24/7 phone support line as standard.